cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 config-xml
 """"""""""

 Below is sample content of the config-xml file.
 This file is named :file:`as2-request.xml`, and placed under :file:`{<HERMES2_HOME>}/config/as2-history`.
 There are several elements available to use as searching criteria.
-You can use the wildcard character (%) in the values and comment out unwanted elements.
+You can use the wildcard character ``%`` in the values and comment out unwanted elements.

 .. image:: /_static/images/web_service/as2-history-request.png

-Program Operation
+Program operation
 ^^^^^^^^^^^^^^^^^

 If the query has been executed successfully, the result will be similar to following: